 In the following year, 1929, a racecourse railway station was opened adjoining the racecourse and operated until the closure of the branch in 1959.

-Between 1939 and 1945 racing ceased again, the course being used as an Army camp, but in 1953 the freehold rights were purchased and in 1967 the new Club Stand was opened by Lord Willoughby de Broke.
+In 1953 the freehold rights were purchased and in 1967 the new Club Stand was opened by Lord Willoughby de Broke.
 The new Millennium Stand, costing £4 million, was opened in February 2000, and in 2015 it was decided to stage Flat meetings as well as jumps.

 The city of Leeds tried in vain to establish a permanent racecourse at a number of venues across the city over a number of years.
 Perhaps the best period of racing for the city was from 1824 to 1832 when meetings were staged at Haigh Park.